francois-le-ko4la/lovelace-entity-progress-card/README.md

 supported by the base card.
 It avoids the need for custom helpers by allowing you to implement your desired mathematical modeling directly through templating.

-#### 🎯 Template Purpose

-The Entity Progress Card Template provides maximum flexibility for rendering entities with a customizable progress bar, using dynamic content and calculations defined within your sensors or templates.

 #### 🛠️ Available Jinja Options and Supported Options

 <details>